ming-ddtechcg/nuodb-operator/README.md

 * ANSI SQL
 * ACID transactions

-To PoC the NuoDB Enterprise Edition (EE) which also allows users to scale the Storage Manager (SM) database process, contact NuoDB Sales at sales@nuodb.com for a PoC time-based enterprise edition license.
+To trial or run a PoC of the NuoDB Enterprise Edition (EE) which also allows users to scale the Storage Manager (SM) database process, contact NuoDB Sales at sales@nuodb.com for a PoC time-based enterprise edition license.

 This page is organized in the following sections: